Open the console and select SSL/TLS Configuration to display the SSL/TLS certificates management interface. With it, you can:

-SSL/TLS is a communication protocol which encrypts data exchanged between the server and the client.
-It is used to transfer HTTP requests and responses securely on the network in order to prevent spying or data sniffing.
+SSL/TLS is a suite of communication protocols which encrypt data exchanged between a server and a client.
+It is used to securely transfer HTTP requests and responses on the network.
+SSL/TLS helps prevent communication spying and data sniffing.

-To secure one of your hosts or the console with SSL, you first need to generate a private key.
-A private key should never be disclosed as it is used to cipher (i.e. encode) transferred data.
+To secure one of your hosts or the console with SSL/TLS, you first need to generate a private key.
+A private key should never be disclosed to a thrid party as it is used to cipher (i.e. encode) transferred data.

 SSL/TLS requires also that the server makes its real identity available to the client by sending a certificate as soon as a connection is established between both of them.
 A certificate contains information about the certificate holder.
 If you intend to host a business site or a site where sensitive data is expected to be gathered or displayed, we strongly recommend that the certificate is signed by an independent certification authority which will check the holder information.
 A certificate that is not signed by a certification authority will work but the visitors' browsers will always display a warning message and invite them to confirm that they trust your self-signed certificate.